mayankdp/Trivia-App/README.md

 ## Feature:

 - Leaderboard: This feature is a global leaderboard where users are ranked based on their performance in Trivia game.
-- Buzzed out: This feature will create a sound effect if the user ran out of time to answer the question or got it wrong.
+- Buzzed out: This feature is basically each question has a timer selected by user suchas 5s, 10s, 15s etc.
 - Pics: This feature will give the user a picture for some specific questions and they will answer accordingly.
 - Questionnaires: This feature will give users to set how many questions of a single trivia game they want to play
-- Soundtrack: This feature will have background music in the game and music for each question that a user answers correctly.

 ## Roadmap:
 - [x] Create web server